FredrikErikJohansson/chess-ai/README.md

 # Chess-ai
 Chess engine implemented from scratch in C++.
+The associated paper ["Chess engine with an integrated AI"](./img/TNM095___Report.pdf) contains the theory and how I implemented the engine.

 ![Board](img/board.png)